LeoOnTop-IT/esx-repair-car/README.md

 - Install the files

-- Create a new folder called esx_repair
+- rename the folder in esx_repair

 - Write in server.cfg : ensure esx_repair